Best Practices

 TL;DR

-Background agents are excellent for asynchronous implementation, broad search over solutions, and off-hours execution.
-They are weaker for ambiguous tasks that require continuous product or architecture judgment.
-Use them where concurrency and context retention matter most, then pair with evidence-first review and clear escalation rules.
+Background agents excel at asynchronous implementation, broad solution exploration, and off-hours execution.
+They struggle with ambiguous tasks requiring continuous product or architecture judgment.
+Deploy them where concurrency matters most, paired with evidence-first review and clear escalation protocols.

 | Dimension | Foreground Agent | Background Agent |